Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Proof of the main theorem

-We note that Theorem \ref{thm-insertion} combined with simpler known lower bounds (obtained by concatenating an arbitrary unknot embedding to an embedding of a given knot or link) is sufficient to give a proof that the exponential growth rate of fixed knot-type or link-type embeddings is the same as that for unknots, that is a proof that Conjecture~\ref{mainconjtube} (a) holds.
+We note that Theorem~\ref{thm-insertion} combined with simpler known lower bounds (obtained by concatenating an arbitrary unknot embedding to an embedding of a given knot or link) is sufficient to prove that the exponential growth rate of fixed knot-type or link-type embeddings is the same as that for unknots.
+This establishes Conjecture~\ref{mainconjtube} (a).
 However, since this result is also a consequence of Theorem~\ref{thm-bounds}{} we do not give the details here.